Emily AndersonAssociate Professor of English

 - Job Placement Officer, English Department, 2013-2014

 - Director of Graduate Studies, English Department, 2012-2013

-- Organizer, Long 18th-Century Seminar at the Huntington, Huntington Library, In cooperation with Felicity Nussbaum at UCLA, I have instituted, and continue to organize, a year long interdisciplinary seminar in eighteenth-century studies at the Huntington Library.
-For more information, email firstname.lastname@example.org., 2006-
+- Organizer, Long 18th-Century Seminar at the Huntington, Huntington Library, In cooperation with Felicity Nussbaum at UCLA, and under the auspices of the USC Early Modern Studies Institute, I run a year-long seminar in eighteenth-century studies at the Huntington Library.
+For more information, see https://dornsife.usc.edu/emsi/long-18th-century-2013/, 2006-

 - American Society of Eighteenth-Century Studies, 2000-